 Non-tourists arriving in the Maldives by air (such as returning residents) must self-isolate for 14 days, and register on the Haalubelun portal.
 This does not apply to tourists.

-A Public Health Emergency is in place until 5 December, including restrictions and curfew hours.
-A curfew in the Greater Male’ area (which includes Male’, Vilimale’ and Hulhumale’) is in place from 11pm to 5am.
+A Public Health Emergency is in place until 4 January 2021 including restrictions and curfew hours.
+A curfew in the Greater Male’ area (which includes Male’, Vilimale’ and Hulhumale’) is in place from midnight to 4am.

 Cruise ships, safari boats, yachts and other passenger vessels are still banned from entering or docking in the Maldives from an overseas location.